te1ord/BirdCLEF2025/README.md

 ## What Went Wrong
 Due to time constraints, we weren’t able to finish training our own custom model.
 However, we did manage to submit several **public baseline models** and gathered initial results:
 ![Alt text](assets/photo_2025-04-14_23-06-09.jpg)

----

-## Additional Resources
-We also explored several public solutions and found these resources particularly useful:
-- [Insert link 1]
-- [Insert link 2]